Doughty named to Canada 4 Nations Face-Off roster | NHL.com

 The 35-year-old defenseman missed the first 47 games of the season after breaking his left ankle in a preseason game against the Golden Knights on Sept.
 25. He made his season debut on Jan.
-29 and has one assist in five games while averaging 26:07 of ice time.
+29 and has one assist in six games while averaging 26:57 of ice time.

-"I'm still doing a decent job, but not as good as I know I can do," said Doughty.
-"But, yeah, pretty good, I think, considering how long I missed.
-But I'm going to improve and get better. … When you miss that many games, like, no matter how much stuff you do off the ice, you got to get game situations."
+“Right away when I got injured this year, that was honestly my first thought," Doughty said.
+"Damn it, I can’t make the team and play in the tournament.
+And then I heard about Pietrangelo unfortunately going down, and right away I just tried to start getting back in the lineup and try to make that team.
+I think a lot of people had me written off, do have me written off, so I’m really proud to make this team.
+Anytime (I) put on that jersey means the world to me, so I’m ready to go.”

 Now in his 17th season, Doughty has ranked in the top four of time on ice per game in nine of the past 10 NHL seasons, including leading the League in total ice time five times.
 He won the Stanley Cup with the Kings in 2012 and 2014 and the Norris Trophy in 2016 as the League's top defenseman.